 Here’s what I found:

-Oil-based, latex, or acrylic exterior paint is safe for painting birdbaths.
-Latex and acrylic paints are safe for use on the insides of the basin, but not oil-based paint.
+Oil-based, latex or acrylic exterior paint is safe for painting birdbaths.
+Latex and acrylic paints are safe for use on the insides of the basin but not oil-based paint.
 Oil-based paint is suitable for use on other parts of the birdbath.
 The paint must be sealed with a non-toxic waterproof sealant and fully dried.

 Please keep in mind that when choosing your preferred paint, try not to scrimp on the cost because durable paint can save more effort for maintenance in the long term.
-As such, so your value overall will be higher!

 Type Of Paint | Properties | Cost | Maintenance | Why You Should Choose It |